SysKitTeam/docs-point/installation-and-configuration/deploy-on-premises/configure-syskit-point-on-premises.md

 Click the **Connect to your tenant** link to connect SysKit Point to your Office 365 tenant. **You need to provide the Office 365 global admin account.** This account will be used for collecting all the data from your environment and for the continuous auto discovery of new resources.

+{% hint style="warning" %}
+**Please note!**
+Office 365 Global Admin credentials are only needed when configuring SysKit Point for the first time.
+{% endhint %}

 **Please note that this can be any global admin account**; it doesn’t have to be the account you will use in the future to log in to the application.

 {% hint style="success" %}